rencesar/ifpb-os/README.md

 ![TOP command result](/info/images/top.png)

+You can check that docker-compose and gunicorn are using arround 1.4% for docker-compose and 1.7% for gunicorn, of memory and both are using 0.3% of the CPU.
+But what is gunicorn?
+Gunicorn is a Python WSGI HTTP Server for UNIX, in the end my webapp.

 * Monitoring with `strace`

+ - Strace on Getting data
 ```
 % time     seconds  usecs/call     calls    errors syscall
 ------ ----------- ----------- --------- --------- ----------------